 A woman killed.
-A cop shot.
+An officer shot.
 And no one legally responsible.

-And none of the three men who fired is charged with a crime.
+And none of the three men who fired has been charged with a crime.

-Legal experts on Thursday said that Taylor case reveals an unresolved conflict in the law.
-A police tactic meant to keep officers safer — raiding homes late at night, giving occupants little or no warning — can conflict with “castle doctrine” laws meant to keep homeowners safe, by giving them leeway to use deady force against intruders.
+Legal experts on Thursday said the Taylor case reveals an unresolved conflict in the law.
+A police tactic meant to keep officers safer — raiding homes late at night, giving occupants little or no warning — can conflict with “castle doctrine” laws meant to keep homeowners safe by giving them leeway to use deadly force against intruders.

 In this case, Taylor’s boyfriend saw the police and thought they were intruders.
 He says he fired in self-defense.
 The police fired back, in self-defense against his self-defense.